vmware-tanzu/community-edition/METRICS.md

 ### PR Metrics

-- `tce.pr.standalone-cluster.create-time`: The time it takes to create a standalone cluster reported in seconds
-- `tce.pr.standalone-cluster.delete-time`: The time it takes to delete a standalone cluster reported in seconds
 - `tce.pr.management-cluster.create-time`: The time it takes to create a management cluster reported in seconds
 - `tce.pr.management-cluster.delete-time`: The time it takes to delete a management cluster reported in seconds